 Myths and misinformation swirl around bankruptcy.

-And that information is no more real than the elephant-dragon-peacock in the picture.
+And that information is too often no more real than the elephant-dragon-peacock in the picture.

 Creditors want to confuse or frighten.